krujos/data-lifecycle-service-broker/README.md

 #Notes
 The approach where we take a snap of prod, then make an AMI, then mount it etc may be a little heavy handed.
 It works for a demo and POC, but in reality we should be leveraging snaps that created by some other schedule.

+Also, this broker assumes a pool of free elastic IP's that it can pull from.
+If `describeAddresses` comes back with nothing we're in trouble.

 #How the service broker works
 ##Catalog
-The catalog endpoint offers up two plans. <code>Production</code> works as any normal brokered connection to a database does.
-The broker injects credentials into your environment and then you change production data. <code>Copy</code> is more devious.
+The catalog endpoint offers up two plans. `Production` works as any normal brokered connection to a database does.
+The broker injects credentials into your environment and then you change production data. `Copy` is more devious.
 This provisions a new VM and copy of the database from a snapshot.
 The credentials are then inserted, but the data and virtual machine live only as long as the binding lives.

 ##Provision
 If `plan_id` is set to `prod`, provision doesn't do much of anything.